Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Methods

 The initial setup of the galactic disk used in this work follows closely the GALAKOS model \citep{2020ApJ...890..117D}, which uses a modified version of the \texttt{MakeNewDisk} code \citep{2005MNRAS.361..776S}.
 The GALAKOS model has three components - a radially exponential and vertically isothermal stellar disk, and a stellar bulge and dark matter halo following a Hernquist profile \citep{1990ApJ...356..359H}.
 All \Nbody{} runs in this work used the same setup parameters as the GALAKOS disk, more details of which can be found in the original paper.

 The addition of the gas phase was done as follows.
 The version of \texttt{MakeNewDisk} used for the original GALAKOS model can generate a gas disk which is radially exponential and in vertical gravito-hydrodynamic balance.
 We modified the radial profile of this code in order to allow us to generate a disk with a constant surface density within some cut-off radius, and then exponentially declining beyond that radius with the scale-length of the stellar disk.
 Our fiducial model used an initial surface density of $20\,M_{\odot}/\textrm{pc}^2$ and a cut-off radius of $9.3\,\textrm{kpc}$.
+This corresponds to an initial gas fraction of $\sim16\%$.
 The initial gas disk is generated with a temperature of $10^4\,\textrm{K}$ and solar metallicity.

 After generating the gaseous disk in this way, we stitched the gas disk together with the GALAKOS \Nbody{} disk (and bulge and dark matter halo) after the GALAKOS disk has been allowed to evolve for $1.5\,\textrm{Gyr}$.
 The purpose of allowing the GALAKOS disk to evolve first for a short period of time is to allow for the bar to form unimpacted by the presence of the gas.
 We found that including the gas before the bar has formed disrupts the formation of the bar, as has been seen previously \citep[e.g.,][]{2013MNRAS.429.1949A}.
-Throughout this work, we consider $t=0$ for the \Nbody{} run to be the time at which we added the gas phase for the SMUGGLE run (i.e., we ignore the first $1.5\,\textrm{Gyr}$ of evolution of the \Nbody{} disk when the bar is forming).
+Throughout this work, we consider $t=0$ for the \Nbody{} run to be the time at which we added the gas phase for the \SMUGGLE{} run (i.e., we ignore the first $1.5\,\textrm{Gyr}$ of evolution of the \Nbody{} disk when the bar is forming).

 We made one additional modification when stitching the gas disk together with the \Nbody{} disk - we created a hole within the central $4\,\textrm{kpc}$ of the gas disks.
 This hole guards against an initial dramatic infall of gas within the bar region, which we found to destroy the bar.
 It is not uncommon for observed barred galaxies to have gas deficits in the bar region \citep[though not in the very center;][]{1993RPPh...56..173S}.
 Therefore, our practice of allowing the gas distribution to have a hole in the central region is consistent with our choice to begin the simulations with a bar already formed.
 In this manner, we are able to study the ensuing self-consistent interaction between the bar and the gas, but of course we are unable to explore the origin of bars in the presence of the gas.